Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

      (6) { 1 1 0 }   [ 1 1 0   1 1 0   1 1 0   1 1 ] ( 1755 ) + 292
      (7) { 1 1 1 }   [ 1 1 1   1 1 1   1 1 1   1 1 ] ( 2047 )

-Literally any width target index can be evenly subdivided by the _limit_ of the pattern's index simply by repeating the pattern across it.
-If the value that point should represent is a floating point number, binary truncates it to the closest whole number _naturally._
+Literally any width target index can be evenly diminished by the _limit_ of the pattern's index simply by repeating the pattern across it.
+Why do I keep calling this 'diminishment' instead of 'subdivision'?
+Because unlike mathematical subdivision, the intervals are only _close enough._  If the value the synthesized point _should_ represent is a floating point number, binary patterning truncates it to the closest whole number _naturally._

-Much like a diminished chord, every point is as equidistant as possible from the last - except there's far more than _three_ in an index!
-Technically, you can evenly subdivide an index until each point is exactly one away from the next, making it a mechanism to lower the _resolution_ of the index.
+Much like a diminished chord, every point is as equidistant as possible from the last - except there's far more than _three_ diminished chords in an index!
+Technically, you can evenly subdivide an index until each point is exactly one away from the next, making it 1:1 with the index.
+That also means this is a mechanism to lower the _resolution_ of the index.

 Binary is truly the most beautiful counting system in existence =)